skiphansen/panog2_ldr/README.md

 Once the Pano button begins blinking green you should be able to telnet into pano_ldr.

+DZ22-2 note: The LED on the DZ22-2 is not directly controlled by the Pano so no useful status will be displayed.

 ## Determine the Pano's IP address